icedwater/SpeakerRecognitionDemo/readme.md

 | C1 | -1.3756|

-`A1` and `A2` come from the same speaker, so they have the highest score.
+`A1` and `A2` come from the same speaker, so that pair will have the highest score.

 ## Other issue: